SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/controller-extension.md

     >1.
 Invoke the Command Palette - **View** &rarr; **Command Palette** or <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> for macOS / <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> for Windows.
     >2.
 Choose **Fiori: Open Application Info**.

-2. In the **Incident Object Page** tile, click the icon next to the **Pencil** icon as mentioned in the below image and scroll to the end to find the `Controller Extension: #IncidentsObjectPage` and click on the **Add Controller Extension** button in the `Controller Extensions: Object Page` section.
+2. In the **IncidentObjectPage** tile, click the **Puzzle** icon and scroll to the end to find the `Controller Extension: #IncidentsObjectPage`.
+Choose the **Add Controller Extension** in the `Controller Extensions: Object Page` section.

     ![step 1](./images/controller-extension-1.png)

-3. In the popup, enter the following details
+3. In the popup, enter the following details:

     - **Select Controller File**: `New`
     - **Controller Name**: `OPControllerExtension`

     ![step 2](./images/controller-extension-2.png)

-4. Click on **Add**.
+4. Choose **Add**.

 This will generate the controller extension file `OPControllerExtension.controller.js`.

 ## Override Edit Flow

-In this section you will use the controller extension to extend lifecycle hooks and override public methods of Edit Flow in the base controller.
+Use the controller extension to extend the lifecycle hooks and override public methods of the Edit Flow in the base controller.

-1. Open the `OPControllerExtension.controller.js` file located in `app/incidents/webapp/ext/controller` and replace with the following content into it.
+1. Open the `OPControllerExtension.controller.js` file located in `app/incidents/webapp/ext/controller` and replace the code with the following one:

 ```js